 - In Xenoblade Chronicles, at any point when both Fiora and Shulk are in the party, you can count on this popping up in their battle quotes.
 Melia too, and the other members of the team at various points, will also make similar statements.
 Of course, give then fact that one of them wields nigh-godly power, and the other is a combat cyborg, and the entire team is a Badass Crew, no one character really needs to protect another, per se.
 Doesn't stop them from declaring it regardless.

 - Fate/stay night.
 Emiya Shirou.
 He does this twice.
 In Fate, he does this to Saber, despite Saber being motherfucking King Arthur.
 (To be fair, he HAD no idea who she really was AND had watched her get totally curbstomped by Hercules.)
-Fortunately, he's called out on this and eventually it gets deconstructed in the Unlimited Blade Works route (the second example), where it turns out that Shirou has a massive case of Survivor Guilt that causes him to totally disregard his own safety.
+Fortunately, he's called out on this and eventually it gets deconstructed in the Unlimited Blade Works route (the second example), where it turns out that Shirou has a massive case of Survivor Guilt that causes him to totally disregard his own safety; the deconstruction is that he feels the other person's safety is more important than his own so there's no problem getting hurt.
 Heaven's Feel also plays with this trope by having Sakura be, from Shirou's point of view, totally helpless... then you get closer to the end and she turns out to have an absurdly powerful Superpowered Evil Side.
 Shirou promptly modifies his definition of "protect Sakura" to mean "get rid of Sakura's Superpowered Evil Side."

 - Avatar: The Last Airbender: When Sokka was still feeling guilty after losing his last girlfriend, he decided to make sure nothing happened to his other love-interest Suki.
 Of course, being an Action Girl, Suki is mostly bemused and slightly insulted by this- and eventually reveals the only reason she went with them was to protect Sokka.